cheatsnake/backend-cheats/README.md

     <p align="center"><img src="./files/network-internet/dns.png" alt="DNS"/></p>

-    [DNS (Domain Name System)](https://en.wikipedia.org/wiki/DNS) is a decentralized Internet address naming system that allows you to create human-readable alphabetic names (domain names) corresponding to the numeric [IP addresses](#ip-address) used by computers.
+    [DNS (Domain Name System)](https://en.wikipedia.org/wiki/DNS) is a decentralized Internet address naming system that allows you to create human-readable alphabetical names (domain names) corresponding to the numeric [IP addresses](#ip-address) used by computers.

     -   Structure of DNS
         > DNS consists of many independent nodes, each of which stores only those data that fall within its area of responsibility.